mahavedalla/mahavedalla/docs/questions/dhamma/Whether the Dhamma is one 1d8e99d091128136a02ac48507fc6507.md

-# Whether the Dhamma is one?
+Question: Whether the Dhamma is one?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: -